mxmzhang/actorhire/README.md

 This web app uses express.js, Bootstrap to format and style the frontend, and a PostgreSQL database to store user data and bookings (there is a user table and a hire tables).
 I spent 6 hours on this project.

 This web app is deployed using fly.io and can be found here: https://actorhire-thrumming-firefly-6476.fly.dev/.
+A short video demo is also here: https://youtu.be/qa88Ow_Wma0.